University Award Laureates

 University of Ottawa 150th Anniversary Medal for Research

-The Young Researcher of the Year Award is presented annually to faculty members who have made exceptional contributions to research at the University of Ottawa.
-Two prizes are awarded: one in the humanities and social sciences and the other in the pure and applied sciences.
+The Early Career Researcher of the Year Award is presented annually to faculty members who have made exceptional contributions to research at the University of Ottawa.
+The distinction is awarded in two categories:

-** the eligibility window can be adjusted to take into account instances where a researcher has had an acceptable delay in research or period of inactivity (illness, parental leave, etc.).
+- have obtained a Ph.D. (or the equivalent) in the past 10 years at most or have cumulated at most seven years in the first academic position (full-time tenured or tenure-track position).
+The eligibility window will be adjusted to take into account instances where a researcher has had an acceptable delay in research or period of inactivity due, for instance, to illness and parental leave.

 Please consult the guidelines (pdf, 56.4 KB) for information on how to submit a nomination.